shambhavipriyam/covid_communityMH/index.md

 2. Interrupting the person or offering solutions when the person just wants to share feelings/thoughts.

 3. Giving advice that may be difficult to follow.
-They may be limited supplies or space.
+They may be limited in supplies or space.

 4. Offering too many suggestions/solutions within a brief span of time.